 The tester checks that log files are accessible when a user with the appropriate authorisation attempts to access them and fails when a user without the correct permissions attempts to access them

 Expected format of evidence:

-Pass/fail result as recorded by the tester.
+Evidence containing the operational results as, e.g. screenshots, log files, packet captures, error messages.